Most bosses say they monitor remote workers, some via live video feeds

 The data collected through companies' monitoring programs also reveals how many hours, on average, employees spend doing things other than working during the day.

-One-in-three companies surveyed said workers spend an average of three hours per day on non-work activities — a phenomenon commonly referred to as "time theft."
+One-in-three companies surveyed said workers spend an average of three hours per day on non-work activities — a phenomenon companies sometimes refer to as "time theft."

 Most often, these non-work activities include online browsing and social media use.